byu-oit/aws-scatter-gather/README.md

 # aws-scatter-gather

 An NPM package that facilitates the scatter gather design pattern using AWS SNS Topics.
+This model requires two components: aggregators that make the request, and responders that respond to the request.

 [Tell me more!]('#about')

 ## Examples

+Similar examples can be found in the `example` directory that is included as part of this package.

 ### Aggregators

 **Define an Aggregator**

-For this example, the code resides in `aggregators.js`.
+- File location: `example/aggegator/index.js`
+- To see configuration options, [look at the API](#aggregator--configuration-object---function).

 ```js
 const Scather = require('aws-scatter-gather');